AW - Mother to 4.5 year old boy with spastic quadriplegia

 We thought we would contact you and tell you how E has been since

-E seemed to have changed but there was nothing we could put our finger
+originally E seemed to have changed but there was nothing we could

-baby swing and he actually swung himself so we put him in what we would
+in a baby swing and he actually swung himself so we put him in

-now more often standing on his left foot and being much
+E is now more often standing on his left foot and being much

 stronger in his standing/walking.
 We are very impressed with